Opioid epidemic: Canada

 North America's first safe injection site, Insite, opened in the Downtown Eastside (DTES) neighborhood of Vancouver in 2003.
-Safe injection sites are legally sanctioned, medically supervised facilities in which individuals are able to consume illicit recreational drugs, as part of a harm reduction approach towards drug problems which also includes information about drugs and basic health care, counseling, sterile injection equipment, treatment referrals, and access to medical staff, for instance in the event of an overdose.
-Health Canada has licensed 16 safe injection sites in the country.
+Safe injection sites are legally sanctioned, medically supervised facilities in which individuals are able to consume illicit recreational drugs, as part of a harm reduction approach towards drug problems, which includes information about drugs and basic health care, counseling, sterile injection equipment, treatment referrals, and access to medical staff, for instance in the event of an overdose.
+In 2017, Health Canada licensed 16 safe injection sites nationally.
 In Canada, about half of overdoses resulting in hospitalization were accidental, while a third were deliberate overdoses.

-OxyContin was removed from the Canadian drug formulary in 2012 and medical opioid prescription was reduced, but this led to an increase in the illicit supply of stronger and more dangerous opioids such as fentanyl and carfentanil.
-In 2018, there were around 1 million users at risk from these toxic opioid products.
-In Vancouver Dr. Jane Buxton of the British Columbia Centre for Disease Control joined the Take-home naloxone program in 2012 to provide at risk individuals medication that quickly reverses the effects of an overdose from opioids.
+In 2012, OxyContin was removed from the Canadian drug formulary, and medical opioid prescription was reduced.
+This led to an increase in the illicit supply of stronger and more dangerous opioids such as fentanyl and carfentanil.
+In 2018, there were around one million users at risk from these toxic opioid products.
+In 2012 in Vancouver, Jane Buxton of the British Columbia Centre for Disease Control joined the Take-home naloxone program to provide at risk individuals medication that quickly reverses the effects of an overdose from opioids.

 Outside North America

-Approximately 80 percent of the global pharmaceutical opioid supply is consumed in the United States.
-It has also become a serious problem outside the U.S., mostly among young adults.
-The concern not only relates to the drugs themselves, but to the fact that in many countries doctors are less trained about drug addiction, both about its causes or treatment.
+In 2023, opioid seizures by authorities in Africa accounted for half of the global seizures of opioids, particularly tramadol.
+In the 2010s, opioids became a serious problem outside the U.S., mostly among young adults.
 According to an epidemiologist at Columbia University: "Once pharmaceuticals start targeting other countries and make people feel like opioids are safe, we might see a spike [in opioid abuse].
 It worked here.
 Why wouldn't it work elsewhere?"